MaximilianFreitag/yt-livechat-analysis/README.md

 To-Do:

-- [ ] Streamlit only has a limited runtime for apps.
-The app stops collecting messages after several minutes (15 min+) (Note to myself: One of the streamlit creators told me that web sockets don't run that long in general)
+- [ ] Streamlit only has a limited runtime for single functions.
+My function main() stops collecting messages after 15 mins because of that (Note to myself: One of the streamlit creators told me that web sockets don't run that long in general)
 - [ ] If I run the app multiple times the app doesn't collect messages from other URLs anymore.
 Only if I reboot the app it all starts working again.
 (Note to myself: Maybe a variable causes this behaviour)
 - [ ] If the user hits stop on the app the "Collecting data" symbol is still visible
 - [ ] Messages that were posted over one hour before the stream started are not properly handled by the get_minutes() function.
 E.g. the timestamp -2:12:42 will not be turned into -212 (desired output) by the function... -59:42 --> -59 .... -1:44:04 --> ??? doesn't work and it should return -144.
 As a result, the plot function ignores those values.